Frameio/fioctl/README.md

 fioctl --help
 ```

+## Basics

 Commands are organized around core API types, like `comments`, `assets`, etc.

-Any command result can be formatted as json, csv, or as a table (usually default),
+Any command result can be formatted as `json`, `csv`, or as `table` (usually default),
 using the `--format <format>` option.
 Some commands, like `fioctl assets traverse <id>`
-support tree formatting as well.
+support `tree` formatting as well.
+In addition, a default table format can be set with
+`fioctl config table.fmt <fmt>`

 Additionally, you can select the columns to project in a command with the `--columns col1,col2,...`
 option.
 If you want to select a nested attribute in a column, use the `.` operator.

-To preserve formatting for a command family, like `projects`, do `fioctl config projects.columns col1,col2,...`
+To preserve formatting for a command family, like `projects`, do `fioctl config projects.columns col1,col2,...`.
+To set a new table format, do `fioctl config table.fmt <new_table_fmt>`.
+Look at the python docs for tabulate to see the options available.

+Update commands usually accept an option like `--values col=val,col.nested=other_val`